TomatoJami/EduTrail/README.md

 # EduTrail

-EduTrail is a full-stack educational platform for managing subjects, courses, modules, chapters, questions, user progress, feedback, and uploaded learning images.
+EduTrail is a full-stack educational platform for managing subjects, courses, modules, chapters, questions, user progress and feedback.
 The project contains a Next.js frontend and an Express/MongoDB backend.

-Images are uploaded to Supabase Storage and are cleaned up when related entities are updated or deleted.
+## What EduTrail Is For

+EduTrail helps organize online learning content into a clear path: subjects contain courses, courses contain modules, modules contain chapters and questions, and students can move through that content while the system tracks their progress.

+The project is useful for small educational platforms, school-style course catalogs, internal training portals, or demo projects that need authentication, admin content management, progress tracking, feedback, and image uploads in one app.

+## How The Project Is Organized

+The application is split into two main parts:

+- The frontend in `src/` is a Next.js app.
+It renders public pages, student pages, admin pages, reusable UI components, and Next.js API proxy routes.
+- The backend in `backend/src/` is an Express API.
+It owns database models, validation, authentication, business logic, file uploads, email delivery, Swagger docs, and cleanup of stored images.

+Most browser requests go through `src/app/api/*` proxy routes first.
+Those routes forward requests to the backend API, attach auth headers/cookies where needed, and return the backend response to the UI.
+The backend then uses controllers for HTTP handling, services for business logic, and Mongoose models for MongoDB persistence.

 ## Technology Stack